 The experience is awkward, unsettling and exhausting.
 Rays are not born to fly.
 Like high divers, they leap, then start falling.
 Movement adds "wow", not height, to their flight.

 Little Ray of Flight

-Transcript for the below video: “The world helps those who try and try, to fly and fly” (34 seconds).
-Animations were made from an early edition of "The Amazing Flight of Little Ray".
-The highly-evolved second edition is in the bookstore.
+Below Video: “The world helps those who try and try, to fly and fly” (34 seconds).
+The highly-evolved second edition of this behavior-changing adventure is in the bookstore.